I am a Senior Lecturer at Lund University, specialising in Software Technology. My university home page is here.

 Past PhD students

 - Krishna Narasimhan, received his PhD from Goethe University in 2017.
-Now at Itemis.
+Now at TU Darmstadt.

 Previously I served as junior professor for Software Engineering and Programming Languages at Goethe University Frankfurt.
-Previously I worked in the software industry at Google, and in research, both at the University of Massachusetts, Amherst, on parallelisable query languages for Java, as a postdoctoral fellow with Yannis Smaragdakis.
+Before that, I worked in the software industry at Google, and in research, both at the University of Massachusetts, Amherst, on parallelisable query languages for Java, as a postdoctoral fellow with Yannis Smaragdakis.

 I completed my PhD on program metamorphosis at the University of Colorado at Boulder in 2010.
 Program metamorphosis is a novel technique for interactive multi-step program transformation with strong behaviour preservation guarantees and described in more detail here.
-This work was supervised by Amer Diwan (now at Google).
+My PhD supervisor was Amer Diwan (now at Google).

 This page is Copyright © 2004-2021 Christoph Reichenbach.
 Re-use in whole or in parts is allowed without restriction.